Alex-V12/Big-Boy/README.md

  [v max flow value , set of nodes (Network partition) , dictionary of the flow network]

  ## Once run:
-Two Networks will appear, G and H, H being more complicated.
-These are found at the bottom and are examples of the different networks the solver will accept.
+Two Networks will appear, Break and H, H being more complicated.
+These are found at the bottom and are examples of the different networks the solvers will accept.
 **!!
 When using Breaker or H nodes s and t are stored as strings 's' and 't'!! you must use the syntax Solve_multi(H,'s','t')**